Ready, Set, Pack: Holiday Suitcase Prep Made Easy

 About Sascha

-Sascha Camilli is a vegan fashion writer, speaker and activist.
+Sascha Camilli is a vegan writer, speaker and activist.
 Her book Vegan Style is out now on Murdoch Books.
-For more about Sascha, you can read our interview with her or listen to her podcast Catwalk Rebel.
-You can also follow her on Instagram, Twitter and LinkedIn.
+For more about Sascha, you can read our interview with her or sign up to her newsletter Kind of Wild.

 For more great content like this in your inbox, sign up to our newsletter, and save 10% off your next purchase, plus great savings throughout the year.